Russia's Putin hosts Israeli PM Bennett

+Putin kept close personal ties with former Israeli Prime Minister Benjamin Netanyahu, who has repeatedly visited Russia.
+On Friday, Putin pointed to Russia’s “business-like and trusting relationship” with Netanyahu’s government and expressed hope that Bennett’s government would pursue a “policy of continuity” in Russian-Israeli ties.

-Bennett extolled the contribution made by his country’s 1 million Russian speakers and emphasized “the deep connection between the two countries,” praising Putin for bringing them closer during his 20-year rule.
+Bennett extolled the “great contribution” made by his country’s 1 million Russian speakers, and emphasized “the deep connection between the two countries” while praising Putin for bringing them closer during his 20-year rule.

 “I can tell you on behalf of the citizens of Israel that we consider you a true friend of the Jewish people,” Bennett said.

-He hailed the Soviet role in defeating the Nazis in World War II and talked about a new museum in Israel that honors Jewish soldiers who fought in allied armies, primarily the Red Army — remarks that would likely be appreciated by Putin who cherishes his country’s decisive contribution to victory in that war.
+Bennett hailed the Soviet role in World War II and talked about a new museum in Israel that honors Jewish soldiers who fought in allied armies, primarily the Red Army.
+“It’s impossible not to appreciate the heroism of the entire Russian nation during those difficult years,” he said in remarks that likely resonated with Putin who cherishes his country’s decisive contribution to the victory over the Nazis.

-Putin maintained close personal ties with former Israeli Prime Minister Benjamin Netanyahu, who has repeatedly visited Russia.

-Russia and Israel have developed close political, economic and cultural ties, a strong relationship that has helped them tackle delicate divisive issues, such as the situation in Syria where Moscow has teamed up with Tehran to shore up Syrian President Bashar Assad’s rule.
+Russia and Israel have developed close political, economic and cultural ties that have helped them tackle delicate and divisive issues, such as the situation in Syria where Moscow has teamed up with Tehran to shore up Syrian President Bashar Assad’s rule.

 “We will also talk about the situation in Syria, and the efforts to halt the Iranian military nuclear program,” Bennett said at the start of his talks with Putin.